genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/1-simple-data.md

 ## Set-up

-The examples below are based on an example application called "alpha", so we refer to a design system with the prefix  `alpha` - `@genesislcap/alpha-design-system`.
-In practice, you decide on the name and a prefix of your design system; but it exposes the same API.
+The examples below are based on an example application called "alpha", so we refer to a design system called `@genesislcap/alpha-design-system`, which has the prefix `alpha`.
+In practice, you decide on the name and prefix of your design system, but it exposes the same API.

 ```ts
 import { provideDesignSystem, alphaAgGrid } from '@genesislcap/alpha-design-system';